-To be valid, your vote or proxy appointment must be received by Broadridge Financial Solutions Inc., by no later than 4:00 p.m.
-(Toronto time) on May 10, 2022, or, if the Meeting is adjourned or postponed, not less than 48 hours prior to the date of the reconvened Meeting.
-Non-registered shareholders should return their voting instruction forms to their intermediary using one of the above methods by the date specified in their voting instruction form, and in any case at least one business day in advance of the proxy deadline.
+To be valid, your vote or proxy appointment must be received by Broadridge Financial Solutions Inc., by no later than 10:00 am (Toronto time) on May 9, 2023, or, if the Meeting is adjourned or postponed, not less than 48 hours (not including Saturdays, Sundays or applicable Canadian holidays) prior to the reconvened Meeting (the "proxy deadline").
+Non-registered shareholders should return their voting instruction forms to their intermediary using one of the above methods by the date specified in their voting instruction form, and in any case at least one business day in advance of the proxy deadline (or such earlier deadline as your intermediary may specify on your form of proxy or voting instruction form).
 The Corporation reserves the right to accept late proxies and to waive the proxy deadline, with or without notice, but is under no obligation to accept or reject any late proxy.